apache/ofbiz-framework/README.md

 `gradlew createPlugin -PpluginId=myplugin -PpluginResourceName=MyPlugin -PwebappName=mypluginweb -PbasePermission=MYSECURITY`

-The above commands achieve the following:

-- create a new plugin in /plugins/myplugin
+The above command creates a new plugin in /plugins/myplugin
-- add the plugin to /plugins/component-load.xml

 ### Push a plugin to a repository